nanostores/nanostores/README.md

 })
 ```

-In TypeScript you can pass type parameter with store’s type:
+In TypeScript, you can pass type parameter with store’s type:

 ```ts
 export interface ProfileValue {